Button

 Every axis of the Button component in one view.
 Switch variant, size, state, and icon layout.
 The code block updates live.

-variant=default · size=default
+variant=primary · size=default

 <Button>